aaron13100/404solution/.github/ISSUE_TEMPLATE.md

 <!--
-Thanks for contributing to 404 Redirected!
+Thanks for contributing to Redirectioner!
 Enter a clear title (e.g. "Search error when using plus sign") and proceed.
 -->

 #### What I Expected To Happen